This post may contain affiliate links, which help keep this content free. (Full disclosure)

 - Chicken broth – I like using free-range broth for best flavor.

 - Rutabagas – This is the secret ingredient.
-Tastes like potatoes!
+Tastes like potatoes (especially in soup and dishes like roasted rutabaga)!

 - Sea salt and black pepper